view from the inside of a glass igloo in finland looking at the northern lights

 Note: This post contains affiliate links, which means I may receive a small commission if you purchase something after clicking.
 Thank you for supporting the free content on this independent site!
 For more information on affiliate links and cookies, see my disclosure page for more details.

-Most glass igloos in Finland will also have other amenities for guest to enjoy, like smoke saunas, an outdoor jacuzzi, its own restaurant, etc.
+Most glass igloos in Finland will also have other amenities for guest to enjoy, like smoke saunas, outdoor jacuzzis, their own restaurant, etc. Apukka Resort even has its own snow sauna!

 My Top 3 Picks for Glass Igloos in Finland